PoChang007/RGBD_CameraNetwork_Calibration/extrinsic_calibration_demo/README.md

-# Demo - Camera Network Calibration for 3D Scene Rendering
+# Camera Network Calibration for 3D Scene Rendering

 This demo shows how to calibrate a wide-baseline camera network for 3D scene rendering.
 By using a sphere ball with RGB-D data captured by each camera, the sphere center in each frame can be estimated.